atgu/bge_analysis/concordance/README.md

 `bcftools query -f '%CHROM %POS %REF %ALT %AF\n' out.bcf > <GSA_allele_freqs.txt>`

-For ~150 individuals and ~400k SNPs, the script takes about ~3min to run locally.
+For ~150 individuals and ~400k SNPs, the script takes about ~3min to run locally, with 16GB RAM across 4 cores.
+For ~1,000 individuals and ~400k SNPs, the script takes about 1 hour to run, with 64GB of RAM across 4 cores.